-Everyone with The Jubilee Federation has the right to feel welcome, secure and happy.
+Everyone with The Jubilee with Pebblebed Federation has the right to feel welcome, secure and happy.
 Only if this is the case will all members of the school community be able to achieve to their maximum potential.

 We believe that children can reach their full potential only by receiving full time education, through regular and structured attendance.